 Rather than risk the existence of a cryptocurrency ETF, the SEC has simply called for a stop of the investment fund while it gathers more information.

-Cryptocurrency ETNs Are Harmless
+Crypto ETNs are Harmless

 XBT Provider became the first official Bitcoin Tracker when it went live on Sweden’s Nasdaq Exchange in May 2015.
 This offering has flourished since then, making it easier for individuals to invest in Bitcoin.
 Ether Tracker One (for ETH) subsequently made it debut in October 2017 while XBT also released Bitcoin and Ether Tracker Euro options.